 Andreoli also participated in the establishment of the first coronary care unit at the Duke University Medical Center and co-authored a major textbook on coronary care for seven editions.
 After leaving Duke in 1970, she helped establish and served as the Educational Director of the first PA program in Alabama at the University of Alabama in Birmingham (UAB).
 The program was funded from 1973-76.
 During this period Andreoli was active on the National Board of Medical Examiners (NBME) Advisory Committee on Physician Assistants, NBME Subcommittee on Eligibility for the Certifying Examination for Primary Care Physician Assistants, and participated on a site team for the AMA on evaluation of the PA Program at Western Michigan University.
 When the UAB program ceased operations, Andreoli focused on her nursing career and participated in the development of one of the first family nurse practitioner programs at UAB.

 In 1980 she joined the President’s office at the University of Texas Health Science Center in Houston where she created and became vice president of the Office of Educational Services, Interprofessional Education and International Programs.
 In 1987, she was recruited to Rush University Medical Center in Chicago where she was appointed as Dean of the College of Nursing and vice president of nursing academic affairs at the medical center.
 At Rush, she developed new educational opportunities for clinicians, researchers, teachers and nurse leaders.
 Under her leadership, the Rush College of Nursing became ranked as one of the nations top nursing schools.
 Andreoli retired from Rush in 2005 ending an outstanding career in nursing education.
-She now serves on numerous health and cultural boards in Chicago and enjoys spending time with her ten grandchildren of whom she is very proud.
+After her retirement, she continued to serve on numerous health and cultural boards in Chicago and enjoyed spending time with her ten grandchildren of whom she was very proud.

 She was born in Albany, NY.
-Her education includes a baccalaureate from Georgetown University, a master’s degree from Vanderbilt University and a doctorate from the University of Alabama in Birmingham.
-She is the author of numerous papers on nursing education and has served as a guest speaker and consultant for many institutions and professional organizations nationwide.
-She is a member of the Institute of Medicine of the National Academy of Sciences, Institute of Medicine of Chicago, American Academy of Nursing, Sigma Theta Tau, Leadership Texas and Leadership Illinois.
-She is an honorary PA of the Duke University PA Program and has received distinguished alumni awards, both from Vanderbilt University and the University of Alabama in Birmingham.
+Her education included a baccalaureate from Georgetown University, a master’s degree from Vanderbilt University and a doctorate from the University of Alabama in Birmingham.
+She wrote numerous papers on nursing education and served as a guest speaker and consultant for many institutions and professional organizations nationwide.
+She was a member of the Institute of Medicine of the National Academy of Sciences, Institute of Medicine of Chicago, American Academy of Nursing, Sigma Theta Tau, Leadership Texas and Leadership Illinois.
+She was made an honorary PA of the Duke University PA Program and received distinguished alumni awards, both from Vanderbilt University and the University of Alabama in Birmingham.
 In 2003 she received the outstanding Dean national award from the honorary society, Sigma Theta Tau International.
 In 2004, for the Rush College of Nursing she received the Henry Betts, MD, Employment Advocacy Award of The Rehabilitation Institute of Chicago.”